RaslanAmir/YASGMP/docs/codex_plan.md

 - 2026-04-24: Asset view-model now fronts CRUD via `IMachineCrudService`, OnRecordSelected/OnSave flow through shared add/update routines, and post-save refreshes repopulate `_assetViewModel.FilteredAssets`/status so both shell panes stay synchronized; `dotnet restore/build/test` still fail with `bash: command not found: dotnet` inside this Linux container.
 - 2026-04-24: AssetsModuleView.xaml now binds the grid to `AssetViewModel.FilteredAssets`, scopes inspector controls to the shared editor payload, and reaffirms signature metadata bindings; `dotnet restore yasgmp.sln` remains blocked with `bash: command not found: dotnet` until run on Windows.
 - 2026-04-26: Registered the shared AssetViewModel singleton in the WPF host, synchronized the shell adapter with the MAUI payload, rebound the Assets grid to `SharedAsset.FilteredAssets`, and `dotnet restore/build/test` still exit with `bash: command not found: dotnet` pending Windows validation.
+- 2026-04-27: Patched the WPF AssetViewModel to resync its `FilteredAssets` reference even while guarded synchronization is active so the adapter rebinds to the shared collection when MAUI rebuilds it; `dotnet restore/build/test` remain blocked in this Linux container (`bash: command not found: dotnet`).
 - CLI status: `dotnet restore yasgmp.sln` remains blocked with `bash: command not found: dotnet`; Windows-host validation is still required.

 #### Entity Traceability Map (Seed)